All Episodes

 I'm just telling you I don't have enough information to form a final opinion on it.

-So you heard the story that Microsoft was doing some technology support work for the government.
+So you heard this story that Microsoft was doing some technology support work for the government.

-not some but doing a lot and some of that included the department of defense and we found out not long ago and just the news is reminding us that uh microsoft was hiriring Chinese programmers to manage the Department of Defense cloud systems.
+And we found out not long ago, and just the news is reminding us, that Microsoft was hiring Chinese programmers to manage the Department of Defense cloud systems.

 And I'm not talking about Chinese Americans.